mdbridge/click-by-voice/README.md

 * The selection of elements that should be given hints needs work:
   * elements inside of iframes are missed
-    * iframes themselves are now hinted and can be focused
+    * iframes themselves are now hinted and can be focused or opened in a new tab or window
   * to cover elements added dynamically over time, Click by Voice automatically refreshes hints every 3 seconds
     * this can require waiting several seconds after a click or page load